 For Immediate Release

-Fifteen King’s College students were recently inducted to Beta Gamma Sigma, a 100-year-old honor society which serves business programs that are accredited by The Association to Advance Collegiate Schools of Business (AACSB), an international accrediting agency.
+April 28, 2016 - Twenty five King’s College students were recently inducted into Beta Gamma Sigma (BGS) the honor society serving business programs accredited by AACSB International – The Association to Advance Collegiate Schools of Business.

 BGS encourages and honors academic achievement in the study of business, fosters personal and professional excellence, advances the values of the Society, and serves its lifelong members.
 Junior or senior business majors can earn candidacy with a grade point average within the top ten percent of their class.

 Founded in 1916, AACSB International is the longest serving global accrediting body for business schools.
 AACSB Accreditation is the hallmark of excellence in business education, and has been earned by 755 colleges and universities in the United States and more than 50 foreign countries.
 Fewer than five percent of the world's business programs receive the accreditation.